 - Colorado State University-Online Bachelor’s Degree in Human Resource Management

-The online bachelor’s in HR Management from Colorado State University Global Campus is a flexible program with monthly class starts and no set login times.
-Courses are offered in an accelerated format that allow students to finish faster and begin their HR career.
+The online bachelor’s in HR Management from Colorado State University-Global Campus is a flexible program with monthly class starts and no set login times.
+Courses are offered in an accelerated format that allows students to finish faster and begin their HR career.

-- University of Maryland University College-Human Resource Management Bachelor’s Degree
+- University of Maryland Global Campus-Human Resource Management Bachelor’s Degree

-The University of Maryland University College features a top HR management bachelor’s degree designed with input from employers and industry experts to give student the skills needed to be successful in the industry.
+The University of Maryland Global Campus features a top HR management bachelor’s degree designed with input from employers and industry experts to give students the skills needed to be successful in the industry.
 Students will gain the knowledge and skills needed to prepare for industry certifications such as the PHR, SPHR, and GPHR.